erezgeva/libptpmgmt/README.md

 The wrapper is only required during development,
  as the resulting application is a binary that does not require the Go wrapper, only the C++ library.
 During development, you need the Go wrapper and the C++ library development headers,
- as the Go build compile the Go wrapper.
+ as the Go build compiles the Go wrapper.
 In addition add the '-lm -lptpmgmt' flags to the linking using the `CGO_LDFLAGS` environment,
  so Go will link your application with the C++ library.
 Pay attention that although Go uses static typing and checks the types in compilation,